0

 Program image

 What was it like to go to school long ago?
-In this interactive program, students will explore a typical school day for children in early New England through movement, historic images, and reproduction objects.
+In this interactive program, students will explore a typical school day for colonial children in early New England through movement, historic images, and reproduction objects.
 Students will compare their own experiences in school to those of children in the past as they investigate who attended school, what subjects were taught, and what school supplies children used.

 This program has been made possible in part by a major grant from the National Endowment for the Humanities: Democracy demands wisdom.